metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 | OneLogin | Issuer URL                           |

 **SAML Identity Provider Certificate:** This is an encoded certificate that Metabase will use when connecting to the IdP URI.
 This will look like a big blob of text that you'll want to copy and paste carefully — the spacing is important!

-Your IdP might have you download this certificate as a file, which you'll then need to open up in a text editor in order to copy the contents to then paste into the box in Metabase.
+Your IdP might have you download this certificate as a file (usually `.cer` or `.pem`), which you'll then need to open up in a text editor in order to copy the contents to then paste into the box in Metabase.
 Again, different providers may have slightly different labels for this:

 | Provider | Name                |
 | -------- | ------------------- |
 | Auth0    | Signing Certificate |
 | Okta     | X.509 Certificate   |
 | OneLogin | X.509 Certificate   |

+Note that your certificate text may include header and footer comments that look like `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
+These comments should be included when pasting your certificate text into Metabase.

 ### Settings for signing SSO requests (optional)